Canonical Portfolios: Optimal Asset and Signal Combination: Introduction

-The third contribution is to render our theoretical framework applicable to practice, even in large dimensions.
-This is a challenging task given that all three matrix inputs have degrees of freedom that scale quadratically in the size of the problem.
-Thus, regularization of these large-dimensional objects is paramount to encourage stability in the out-of-sample results.
-Our prescription to this problem is by employing shrinkage to the covariances, which is commonly used in portfolio selection problems; see, for example, \cite{frost1986empirical} and \cite{ledoit2004honey, ledoit2004well, ledoit2017nonlinear}.
-Additionally, we retain the leading few canonical portfolios that exhibit the greatest predictability while discarding noisy and unstable ones.
-We show through a series of backtest simulations that our proposed method responds positively to these innovations that we introduced and outperforms competitive benchmarks.
+In this study, we directly model the portfolio weights with a similar parameterization and adopt a joint Gaussian distribution to model the relationship between returns and signals.
+Our modeling approach allows us to make analytical progress in two main areas.
+First, it facilitates the derivation of a closed-form dynamic portfolio policy that is applicable even in large-dimensional settings.
+Second, it allows us to decompose the joint correlation structure of our optimal portfolio policy into linearly independent orthogonal portfolios using CCA, thereby providing valuable insights into the underlying factors that drive our portfolio's performance.

-Our paper builds upon a series of seminal works from \cite{brandt1999estimating}, \cite{ferson2001efficient}, \cite{brandt2006dynamic}, and \cite{brandt2009parametric} that directly model the portfolio weights.
-Of relevance to our study is \cite{brandt2006dynamic}, where the authors analyzed portfolio policies conditioning on a small number of state variables through augmentation of the asset space.
-However, we provide a counterpoint to the authors on two fronts.
-First, we adopt a tractable approach to their problem that allows us to reveal the correlation structure of our optimal portfolio through CCA.
-Second, since our approach does not expand the dimension of the asset space, our method is more computationally tractable in large dimensions, allowing it to accommodate large-scale cross-sectional applications such as the equity universe.
-The price that we have to pay for this tractability, however, is the need to confront three large-dimensional objects.
+However, these innovations come with additional input requirements when compared to the conventional mean-variance framework, which solely relies on the covariance of the returns matrix.
+Specifically, we need to consider the covariance of the signals and the cross-covariances between the returns and signals.
+To render our theoretical framework practicable, we utilize regularization techniques for these large-dimensional objects to encourage stability in the out-of-sample results.
+In particular, we apply shrinkage to the covariances, a technique commonly employed in portfolio selection problems; see, for example, \cite{frost1986empirical} and \cite{ledoit2004honey, ledoit2004well, ledoit2017nonlinear}.
+Additionally, we identify the leading few canonical portfolios that exhibit the highest predictability, discarding noisy and unstable ones.
+Through a series of backtesting simulations, we demonstrate that our proposed method consistently outperforms competitive benchmarks.